The Ultimate JQL Cheat Sheet: How To Get Started, from an Expert

 What’s next for JQL

 You’ll notice that, when you’re exploring the JQL bar, you’ll see a button on the left that says AI.
-This is one of Jira’s newest features as Atlassian explores incorporating more AI into their suite.
+This is one of Jira’s newest features as Atlassian explores incorporating more AI for project management.

 You can ask the AI to help you in finding what you need, which is especially helpful if you’re new to JQL and don’t feel fully confident in handling it all yourself yet.